 This extra charge density varies with cell size, causes an energy term which varies with cell size, and causes extraneous electric fields which vary with cell size.
 It is best removed in a self-consistent fashion.

 However, for some geometries there are known post hoc corrections to the energy, and those for systems whose true periodicity is 0D (isolated systems) and 2D (slabs and surfaces) are known to c2x version 2.40.

 The figures below show the energy of a Li+ ion in a cubic box of the given size after correction by the charge, and both the charge and quadrupole, terms of the Makov-Payne correction.
-The first figure uses a common, but incorrect, calculation of the non-Coulombic psuedopotential energy, and the second a correct calculation.
+The first figure uses a common, but incompatible, calculation of the non-Coulombic pseudopotential energy, and the second a correct calculation.

 $ c2x -q --null 10/Li.castep_bin (or 10/Li.check) Madelung energy correction: 2.042804 eV Original energy: -194.410917 eV Corrected energy: -192.368113 eV Quadrupole correction: -0.008019 eV Final corrected energy: -192.360094 eV

 The c2x command line for the 10A calculation is given above, and it can be seen that the completely uncorrected energy is -194.4eV, and would be far off-scale on these graphs.